 William & Mary law students are busy.
 Busy making the most out of a once-in-a-lifetime educational and social experience.
 Choose from among dozens of different law student organizations.
 View the list on TribeLink.
-There are service groups like the Volunteer Service Corps of William & Mary Law School, educational organizations like the Environmental Law Society, five student-edited law journals and a law student newspaper, and champion trial, moot court, and alternative dispute resolution teams.
+There are service groups like Lawyers Helping Lawyers, educational organizations like the Student Environmental & Animal Law Society, five student-edited law journals, and champion trial, moot court, and alternative dispute resolution teams.

-Make the most of our association with the College of William & Mary and connect with students and professors from five different graduate and professional schools.
+Make the most of our association with William & Mary and connect with students and professors from five different graduate and professional schools.

 Williamsburg—or the ‘Burg, as we call it—is one of those towns where you'll instantly feel at home.
 It's small enough to be accessible on foot or by bike, but big enough to offer tons of great restaurants, bars, bookstores, coffee shops, regional and state parks, movie theaters, music venues, a winery and more.
 And when the big city beckons, we're only 2.5 hours from D.C. and one hour from Virginia Beach and Richmond.